knative/docs/docs/reference/eventing/eventing.md

 for processing those events and where to put the result of the processing.
 Only From (where the events are coming from) is always required.
 You can optionally only Process the events (results in no output events) by leaving out the Result.
-You can also perform an identity transformation on the invoming events by leaving out the Subscriber and only specifying Result.</p>
+You can also perform an identity transformation on the incoming events by leaving out the Subscriber and only specifying Result.</p>
 <p>The following are all valid specifications:
 channel &ndash;[subscriber]&ndash;&gt; reply